robjg/dido/DIDO-DATA.md

         assertThat(data.getNamed("Price"), is(27.2));
 ```

-Non-boxing access is available for all primitive types.
+Non-boxing access is available for all primitive types, and String is added as a convenience.
 ```java
         assertThat(data.getStringAt(1), is("Apple"));
         assertThat(data.getIntAt(2), is(5));